ymolists/website/src/routes/blog/visual-studio-online-vs-gitpod.md

 ---
 author: svenefftinge
 date: Tue Nov 05 2019 16:16:17 GMT+0000 (UTC)
-excerpt: With Visual Studio Online (VSO) Microsoft is entering the space of cloud-based development environments.
+excerpt: With Visual Studio Online (VSO) Microsoft is entering the space of cloud-based developer environments.
 So, what are the differences?
 Glad
 image: gitpod-vs-code-online.png
 slug: visual-studio-online-vs-gitpod
 subtitle: What are the differences?